skyllarb/node-enigma/README.md

     Creating readme files can be time consuming and a bit tidious.
 This application is a remedy to that exact problem.
 By answering a set of questions in the terminal you are given a beautiful and professional readme to insert into your project!

-- What was the problem solved?

-    The problem that I solved was creating the back end environment for the site.
-Using an express.js API and sequelize I was able to interact with a MySQL database and make the application functional.

 - What did I learn?

-    I gained a better understanding of Express.js and also using a database.
+    I gained a better understanding of using javascript and practicing typing the code.

 ## Table of Contents